Our Review Process

 Dr. Apoorva T, MHM.

 Diabetes is a metabolic condition that affects 9.3% of the world’s population (reported by The International Diabetes Federation).
 It impairs the body’s insulin production or usage.
 Patients with diabetes need to manage their blood sugar levels and keep their carbohydrate consumption in check.
 Moreover, higher fibre and nutrient consumption can also improve their health.
-Whole grain oats are rich in soluble fibre and have a low glycemic index, which makes them a hearty breakfast staple.
+Can diabetics eat oatmeal? - Whole grain oats are rich in soluble fibre and have a low glycemic index, which makes them a hearty breakfast staple.
 The superfood can be added in several ways to one’s diet to fit into their health plan.
 However, many benefits are offered by the grain and certain factors need to be considered.
 In this article, we will discuss and answer the commonly-asked question: Is oats good for diabetes?

 Table of Contents